 Still, newer properties with long-term tenants are trading at or above pre-pandemic prices, according to Kim, who cited the late 2020 deal for SL Green’s 410 10th Avenue, which sold to 601W Companies for $950 million.
 Amazon signed on in 2019 as the anchor tenant, and the building is currently undergoing a major redevelopment.

 Rockrose’s New York City portfolio consists mainly of residential buildings concentrated in Long Island City, though it also owns a boutique office building next door to the 26th Street property.
 The company did not reply to a request for comment.

-UPDATE: This story has been updated to reflect Rockrose’s full tenant in common interest in the building at 11 East 26th Street.
-The story previously stated that Adams & Company had a controlling interest in the building; the company is the managing agent for the building.
+Correction: This story has been revised to reflect Rockrose’s full tenant in common interest in the building at 11 East 26th Street.
+An earlier version stated incorrectly that Adams & Company had a controlling interest in the building; the company is the managing agent for the building.